axibase/atsd/rule-engine/functions-utility.md

 Retrieves an array of [`DateTime`](./object-datetime.md#datetime-object) objects of the samples in the current window.

-Returned samples based on value of `limit` argument
+Returns a variable number of samples based on the value of the `limit` argument:

 * Zero or omitted: All samples.
 * Positive: Up to the specified number of samples from **start**, earliest samples first.